donbr/cdl2024_masterclass/README.md

   * `embed.ipynb` -- query the entity embedding model (after having run `demo.py`)

-### Entity Linking: connecting elements into a comprehensive graph
+### Part 4: Entity Linking, connecting elements into a comprehensive graph

 In this final section, we'll show how to reuse ER results to train an _entity linker_ to blend structured and unstructured graph elements.